Let’s not kid ourselves, writing a novel is a long process. A target word count of 70,000, 100,000 or more can be daunting, to say the least.

 My Calendex is four pages in total.
 I use the top and bottom rows to set monthly goals.
-I keep track of my daily word count, adding a signifier if I’m editing, outlining or writing a blog post.
-In the yellow highlighted column, I record my monthly total word count.
-In the blue column, I record the total word count for my Work in Progress each week.
+I keep track of my daily word count, adding a signifier only if I’m editing, outlining or writing a blog post.
+In the yellow highlighted column, I total my daily word count that I’ve added to my Work in Progress (WIP) over the course of the week.
+In the blue column, I record the total word count of my WIP.
 And, of course, I’ve marked out my deadline.

 I tend to set my goals low, because it’s more rewarding if I can meet and exceed them, than if I set them too high from the get-go.
 I aim for about 4,500 words a week.
 I tend to sketch out a scene, then go back and add a layer of details or improve character reactions, before moving on to the next.
 Of course, that does change, depending on the deadline and time frame I have to work with.

 Celebrate those small achievements along the way.
 Writing a book is a marathon, not a sprint, and the process should be fun.
 When you hit a milestone, reward yourself.
 It can make all the difference in keeping up your motivation and energy.

 Go on.
 Set those goals.
 Then smash them.

 Happy new year!

 Vanessa is a Canadian crime writer.
 She is the author of Cover Art and other books.
 At the heart of all of her stories are strong female protagonists.